 On June 29, 2005, the Republic entered into the PetroCaribe Agreement, which replaced certain important provisions of the Caracas Energy Cooperation Agreement.
-As of December 31, 2016, the Republic had an outstanding balance of US\$79.9 million owed to PDVSA under the PetroCaribe Agreement.
+As of December 31, 2016, the Republic had an outstanding balance of US\$214.1 million owed to PDVSA under the PetroCaribe Agreement.
 Under this agreement, Venezuela agreed to provide the Republic up to 50,000 barrels of oil per day at market prices and on favorable financing terms.
 The agreement establishes a new graduated financing scheme under which the amount of available financing increases as the price per barrel increases, with a maximum of 70% financing available at prices of US\$150 per barrel or above.
 If the price of oil falls below US\$40 per barrel, the amounts financed are repayable over a period of 17 years at an interest rate of 2% per year.
-If the price of oil rises above US\$40 per barrel, the amounts financed are repayable over 25 years and bear interest at a rate of 1% per year.
-A two-year grace period is also available on principal amortization payments and the Republic may pay in goods and services under certain conditions.
+If the price of oil rises above US\$40 per barrel, the amounts financed are repayable on principal amortization payments and the Republic may pay in goods and services under certain conditions.
 In addition, short-term financing of up to 90 days is available for cash amounts due.
 Transportation charges are billed at cost to the Republic.

 On January 27, 2015, the Republic closed certain liability management transactions relating to the PetroCaribe Agreement.
 These transactions involved a bilateral renegotiation with PDVSA, as a result of which the Republic repurchased and cancelled an aggregate amount of US\$4,027.3 million of indebtedness owed to PDVSA (the "Petrocaribe Debt"), arising from shipments of oil and derivative products sold by PDVSA within the framework of the PetroCaribe Agreement in the period from 2005 through October 2014.
-The Petrocaribe Debt represented approximately 98% of the aggregate amount owed by the Republic to PDVSA under the PetroCaribe Agreement as of December 31, 2014.
+The PetroCaribe Debt represented approximately 98% of the aggregate amount owed by the Republic to PDVSA under the PetroCaribe Agreement as of December 31, 2014.
 The Republic repurchased the Petrocaribe Debt for approximately US\$1,933.1 million, which represented a discount of 52% on the total Petrocaribe Debt cancelled, resulting in a reduction of the Republic's total public external debt by US\$2,094.2 million.
 Furthermore, this liability management transaction resulted in an increase in the average maturity of the refinanced debt.